josef-jelinek/aoc2023/README.md

 Part 2 is the same as part 1 with an additional condition for the end node and slightly different conditions for adding new nodes.
 Computationally, it is heavier than part 1, but should still finish in 1-2s on a decent laptop.
 If it is too slow, using e.g. a heap for the priority would be a low hanging fruit.
 Having more compact node ID would be another (can be 4 bytes instead of 32 bytes on 64bit system).

 ## Day 18
+Part 1 is similar to problem from day 10 in how we detect inside/outside of a polygon.
+It is solved naively by counting grid cell of the area outline and then counting empty inside grid cells.

+Part 2 is a generalization of part 1, where it helps not to think about the grid as an "occupancy" grid but as a area cells and mark vertical cell boundaries as up or down.
+To make representation compact, a grid is constructed only from unique x and y co-ordinates.
+To compute volume, not only those delineated rectangular areas are added together, but also the outline needs to be added as it has a thickness, but only half of it is outside areas already counted.
+The last contribution to the volume is corners, where convex/outside corners contribute by 1/4 and concave by -1/4, resulting in area of +1 total as all other corner contributions cancel each other.

+Instead of counting boxes and detecting inside/outside areas of a grid, a polygon area algorithm from geometry can probably be used, but needs to use floating point numbers and rounding.
+(The algorithm sums up signed areas retrieved from vector cross-product.)

+## Day 19
 TBD